adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #82 No update yet.
 Still progressing.
 I need to figure out how to make the app be able to be used by more than one person.

+#83 Need to host the backend on Heroku